vipulnaik/diet-exercise-health/profile-information/health-profile.md

 #### Homocysteine aka homocystine

+Elevated homocysteine levels are a potential causal factor for the sort of inflammation that could increase atherosclerotic risk.

 While the official reference interval for homocysteine is 0 to 14.5 umol/L, the ideal range is around 6 to 8 umol/L, with some efforts to increae it starting when it consistently reads below 6, and efforts to